EngDann/ToDoApp-Workshop/README.md

 ### 3. Install Watchman (macOS only)

-If you're using macOS, install Watchman using Homebrew:
+If you are using macOS, install Watchman using Homebrew:

 ```bash
 brew install watchman
 ```

-### 4. Install the React Native CLI
+### 4. Install React Native CLI

 Install the React Native command-line tool globally: